EXCHANGE RULE BOOK

 These controls are calibrated regularly and are key to maintaining a reliable and investor-safe exchange environment.

-Assets held in custody comply with relevant legal and regulatory standards.
+- Assets held in custody comply with relevant legal and regulatory standards.

-Custody Technology utilizes Multi-Party Computation (MPC).
+- Custody Technology utilizes Multi-Party Computation (MPC).
 MPC is an advanced technology used for generating, storing, and managing cryptographic signature keys that secure crypto assets and cryptographic instruments.
 Within the MPC system, keys are never entirely stored in a single location.

-Smart Valor AG utilizes an Omnibus custody model, wherein crypto assets belonging to multiple clients are collectively stored on shared distributed ledger (DLT) addresses and managed internally via unique account assignments.
+- Smart Valor utilizes an Omnibus custody model, wherein crypto assets belonging to multiple clients are collectively stored on shared distributed ledger (DLT) addresses and managed internally via unique account assignments.
 This ensures clear segregation and protection of client assets, especially in case of insolvency.

-Clients access custody services through the following secure channels:
+- Clients access custody services through the following secure channels:

 - Web interface at smartvalor.com